-- 1. To provide students with practical knowledge of quantitative analysis of materials by classical and instrumental methods for developing experimental skills in building technical competence. - 2.
+- 1. To develop knowledge of quantitative analysis of materials by classical and instrumental methods for developing experimental skills in building technical competence. - 2.
 To estimate the amount of sodium carbonate and sodium hydrogen carbonate, hardness, chloride in water sample - 3.
 To make the student acquire practical skills in the determination of conductance of solutions, EMF etc - 4.
 To acquaint the students with the determination of rate constant of a reaction - 5.
 To carried out different types of titrations for estimation of concerned in materials - 6.
-To determine the partition coefficient of a substance between two immiscible liquids.
+Able to analyse and gain experimental skills